 Start fiddling with their schedule gradually.
 You might try putting them both down at 10-11:30am to get Baby A sleepy enough.
 If that doesn’t work, you could bump it up even further to 10:30am-12pm.
 Pushing that first nap up a little can help Baby A fall asleep while still avoiding a meltdown from Baby B.

-2. Transition both to drop a nap, but let the other one sleep in
+2. Transition both to drop a nap, but let one sleep in

 Another option is to go ahead and transition both to drop a nap, but let the other keep sleeping past the designated awake time.

 Let’s say you’d like to go from two naps to one.
 Gradually transition the twins to drop that second nap and take one long mid-day nap from 12-1:30pm.
-But instead of waking Baby B at the same time as Baby A at 1:30pm, allow him to keep sleeping until he’s ready to wake up on his own.
+But instead of waking Baby B at the same time as Baby A at 1:30pm, allow her to keep sleeping until she’s ready to wake up on her own.

 Worried that Baby A isn’t going to sleep for that morning nap?
-One option is to continue with Baby B’s schedule while letting Baby A rest.
+Another option is to continue with Baby B’s schedule while letting Baby A rest.

 We can’t force our kids to fall asleep, but we can implement a time for them to rest.
 Keep their current nap schedule—let’s say, two naps from 9:30-11am and 2-3:30pm, but help your non-napper realize that it’s also fine to lay in bed, relax and rest.